5 Whys methodology is one of the most powerful root cause analysis methods in the Lean management toolbox.

 Any team or procedure might run into unforeseen issues.
 Problems, however, are only signs of more severe problems.
 Rapid problem-solving can be a practical approach.
 It does not, however, safeguard your work process against repeating errors.
-Your team must concentrate on identifying the core problem and appropriately addressing it.
+Your team will need to focus on identifying the core problem and appropriately addressing it.

 The basis of Toyota’s scientific approach is to ask why five times whenever we find a problem … By repeating why five times, the nature of the problem as well as its solution becomes clear.Taiichi Ohno